As is my workday habit, I listen to Colorado Public Radio while pushing bits and bytes.

 One of my favorite segments is the Colorado Matters show that covers many local Colorado issues.
-Be it issues pertaining to the outdoors, legalized marijuana, or the pressures rural areas of Colorado face, I’ve always enjoyed these extensive and well-done interviews.
+Be it issues of the outdoors, legalized marijuana, or the pressures rural areas of Colorado face, I’ve always enjoyed these extensive and well-done interviews.

 A recent segment discussed the popularity of 14ers and the impact all the users are having on these iconic Colorado peaks.
 And the efforts to rehab the trails to be more sustainable for the increased amount of users.

-A brief portion of the interview mentioned how that the trails should not be left.
+A brief portion of the interview mentioned how the trails should not be left.